 3411 Tudor and Stuart England (3)

-This course examines the upheaval and change that occurred in England in the sixteenth and seventeenth centuries when religion and politics created crises that altered the course of English history and produced a Protestant and constitutional monarchy that was poised for leadership on the world stage.
+This course examines the upheaval and change that occurred in England in the 16th and 17th centuries when religion and politics created crises that altered the course of English history and produced a Protestant and constitutional monarchy that was poised for leadership on the world stage.

 3413 The Soviet Union: Terrible Greatness (3)